Saily vs Ubigi

 Review signals are shown only with a named source, a review count, and a fetched date.
 Simscanner never displays a star rating it has not sourced, and never publishes an aggregate rating of its own.

-Public review signals for Saily are pending verification.
+Public review signals for Saily are a modelled estimate.
 When published, each source will list its own rating, the number of reviews behind it, and the date Simscanner fetched it.
 No averaged or invented score is shown.

-Public review signals for Ubigi are pending verification.
+Public review signals for Ubigi are a modelled estimate.
 When published, each source will list its own rating, the number of reviews behind it, and the date Simscanner fetched it.
 No averaged or invented score is shown.

 Device compatibility and activation